MFloru/Bacchus-R1/Contents Industry Analysis/Industrial farming of mealwormes.md

 |picture|picture|picture|picture|picture|
 |time|4-19 days|70 days|6-14 days|8-12 weeks|

 The home farming is usually done in a small transparent plastic box.
-The first step

-	+ life cycle of mealwormes egg-larve/mealworm-puba-beetle
-	+ describe the cycle of farming mealwormes +desinfection
-	+
+The first step is to clean the box.
+This step includes emptying and disinfection of the box in order to kill any pests and sterilize.
+The sterilization process is done by home application in a oven.
+Next is to put a bedding into the the box.
+The bedding usually consists of chicken feed and oats.
+After this the mealworm eggs are placed into the box and some food scraps are added.
+Home farmes usually use carrots, potatoes, celery, squash, and watermelon rinds.
+Primary reason for the food scraps is providing food, but a side effect is the higher humidity in the box necessary for the mealworms.
+After the time to grow the mealworms they are ready to be harvested.
+The process of harvesting is done manually.
+The farmers picks the grown mealworms out of the box and separates them from the bedding and scraps.
+This step is the most work intenst part of harvesting mealworms.

 ###improvements through industrialization

+To improve the process of farming mealworms we continue the process done by private farmes.
+The major encancement is done by analying the process steps and then improve it.

-	+farming in many small boxes
+	+farming in many small boxes (picture)
-	+normal distribution of lifecycle
+	+normal distribution of lifecycle (excel file)
-	+cut of the eggs and the puba as well as the beetle
+	+cut of the eggs and the puba as well as the beetle (2 videos, agricultural product as refernce) +
-	+

 ###possible tools to be used